akowiz/micro.navbar.plugin/README.md

 - Add tests about having part of a tree open/closed.
 - Provide an interface to add support for more languages (make sure navbar_python only contains python-specific methods)
 - Setup sane default (all open, all closed, level1 open).
+- Rely on a proper parser to extract the symbols from the buffer (it is being done for syntax highlighting, it should be possible to piggyback on the process for our own purpose).